 Students new to MKA in grades 5-12 are issued a laptop, power adapter, backup drive and required protective case prior to the start of school or, in certain cases, via appointment with a member of the Educational Technology Department.

 MKA’s 1:1 Driver’s Manual contains information and videos about MKA’s 1:1 Learning Program, including MKA’s Technology Acceptable Use Policy (AUP - included above), software updates, backing up, security, good habits, maintenance and how to resolve some common problems.

-Taking and passing the Driver’s Test — which assesses their computer management skills and understanding of the AUP — is the first step to becoming a laptop ‘administrator.’
+Taking and passing the Driver’s Test — which assesses students' computer management skills and understanding of the AUP — is the first step to becoming a laptop ‘administrator.’
 An administrator has increased access to the laptop and its settings, eliminating the need to visit the Tech Center in order to install new applications, perform updates or customize the computer operating system in advanced ways.

 Once students pass the Driver’s Test, they must also answer an in-person question given by a member of the Tech Department.
 Middle School students are also given a form that must be read and signed by a parent/guardian and returned to the Tech Center in order to be granted administrative rights.